hooksw/konify/README.md

 We plan to support Android and Web dom first.

 ### About IOS?
-The Author doesn't have a job and is too poor to buy a Mac, if you are interested in this project, welcome to contribute.
+The author doesn't have a job and is too poor to buy a Mac, if you are interested in this project, welcome to contribute.

 [compose]: https://developer.android.com/jetpack/compose